emb-riscv/specs-markdown/improvements-upon-privileged.md

 level-based protection model.
 Alternate privileged specifications could embody other more flexible protection-domain models."_

-So, at least in theory, there should be possible to extend the specs, but in practice it is not clear how exactly this can be done.
-Ideally, **the Volume I should not explicitly refer to Volume II**, or should refer to it as optional, leaving room for a complementary specification for microcontroller devices.
+So, at least in theory, it should be possible to extend the specs, but in practice it is not clear how exactly this can be done.
+Ideally, **the Volume I should not explicitly refer to Volume II**, or should refer to it as optional, leaving room for a complementary specification for other classes of devices, including microcontroller devices.

 As a parenthesis, the RISC-V ISA specs provide a very high degree of flexibility allowing for custom extensions for the instruction set, but they are still very